A group of 13 people-on-the-move were chain pushed-back from Slovenia to Croatian, then directly from Croatia to Bosnia.

 “I want to go with my son!”

-But they denied that, took him harshly by his arm and pushed him into one of the vans.
+But they denied that, took him harshly by his arm and pushed him into one of the vans, the respondent asserted.
 All men were told to enter the same van, while the women and children had to get into the other van.
 The backspace of the vans were windowless and very dark.
-There was just a small plastic window of around seven centimeters height, through which they could see into the driver’s cabin.
+There was just a small plastic window of around seven centimetres height, through which they could see into the driver’s cabin.
 On the ceiling of the backspace, there were two ventilators.
 It was very cold in there.

 “The air inside the van was very bad.”